The ACN Transition to Practice Program prepares newly qualified Registered and Enrolled Nurses for a confident entry into the workforce.

 Frequently asked questions

-The Transition to Practice program is self-directed, online and completed within six months.
+The Transition to Practice program is self-directed, online and must be completed within six months from commencement of the program.
 The program is made up of 12-13 modules each with 4 hours of content and required a minimum of 52-56 hours of study access the entire series.

 We recommend doing the program in a more concentrated tempo and completing it within eight to twelve weeks focusing on one unit at a time.
 Please note that you will have to complete the previous unit to be able to move on to the next unit.